Hanmen-lab/HS2-AI-ASE-Shaders/README.md

 - #EmissionColor2 (Color2 is Emissive)
 - #EmissionColor3 (Color3 is Emissive)

 If checked overrides _EmissionColor with _Color, _Color2, _Color3.
 This making possible to control the emission color in char maker.
-However, you still SHOULD set the MetalliGlossMap G channel mask for emission.
+However, you still SHOULD set the MetalliGlossMap G channel mask to enable emission.

 ### Packing textures

 **MainTex:** Basically diffuse map, if you want it to be colorable than make it grayscale.